7:45 a.m. – Rite I Service, Holy Eucharist (In-Person)

 Historic service of the Anglican tradition using traditional language.
 There is no music at this service.

 9:00 a.m. – Rite II Service, Holy Eucharist with Contemporary Music in the Sanctuary(In-Person and Livestream)

 Our most-attended weekend service follows the Rite II services (modern language) from the Book of Common Prayer.
 The contemporary music is led by our Arise Music Team.

-10:30 a.m. – The Holy Eucharist – Rite II Service with Organ and Choir (In-Person and Livestream)
+10:30 a.m. – Rite II Service, Holy Eucharist with Choir and Organ (In-Person and Livestream)

 A classic Rite II service (modern language) from the Book of Common Prayer that is complemented by organ music and singing by our choir or selected vocalists.

 As always, the primary goal is to gather in the safest way possible.
 Please see here for guidelines and what you need to know about our limited in-person Holy Eucharist worship services.

 If you are familiar with the Episcopal Church and its worship, you will find that St. Matthew’s offers a breadth of services not commonly found in many of our churches, and one that reflect the richness of our liturgical tradition.
 Each Sunday, we offer a traditional Rite I Holy Eucharist at 7:45 am, which recalls the historic roots of our Anglican tradition and the beautiful rhythms of its centuries-old language.
 We then move seamlessly into our 9 am Rite II Holy Eucharist, which combines the well-known structure of a service from the Book of Common Prayer with the vibrant and highly participatory sounds of contemporary music.
 Finally, we offer at 10:30 am a Rite II Holy Eucharist that calls to mind the rich heritage of Anglican choral music with organ and choir.